Resources / FAQs

 How does my parent apply for the Parent PLUS Loan?

-To apply for a Parent PLUS Loan, your parent will go to www.studentloans.gov and log in with their information.
+To apply for a Parent PLUS Loan, your parent will go to www.studentaid.gov and log in with their information and complete the parent plus loan application.
 The approved loan will be in their name and they will have to start repayment in 60 days after the loan is fully disbursed.
 They must also complete the Promissory Note upon approval.
-If declined the student can receive an additional unsubsidized loan in the student's name.
-Whether the parent is approved or denied we will need a copy of the credit decision in order to add the appropriate loan to the student's financial aid award package.
+If the parent is denied, the student can receive an additional unsubsidized loan in the student's name.
 More information regarding the Parent PLUS Loan can be found here.

-What is the difference between the Subsidized and Unsubsizdized student loan?
+What is the difference between the Subsidized and Unsubsidized student loan?

 The subsidized loan is a need-based loan that the federal government pays the interest on while you are in school.
 For the unsubsidized loan the interest starts to accrue as soon as it is disbursed.
 For additional information regarding federal loans please click here.